gilly7/doblog/README.md

 ## Bootstrapping the app

-Frontend: frontend
-Backend: backend

-Set up the right version of node and npm
+Set up the right version of node and npm.
+Use [nvm](https://github.com/nvm-sh/nvm) for uniformity

 ```sh
 nvm install v22.10.0 && nvm use v22.10.0